nuckcrews/gpt-operator/README.md

 [![PyPI version](https://badge.fury.io/py/gptop.svg)](https://badge.fury.io/py/gptop)

-**Empower your GPT applications with external operations**
+**Enhance your GPT applications with external operations**

-GPT Operator (`gptop`) acts as a [call operator](https://en.wikipedia.org/wiki/Operator_assistance) for your application.
-Provide `gptop` with a prompt and it will figure out what external operaton you need to fulfill that prompt and optionally execute that operation on your behalf.
+GPT Operator (`gptop`) serves as a [call operator](https://en.wikipedia.org/wiki/Operator_assistance) for your application.
+Simply provide `gptop` with a prompt, and it will determine the required external operation to fulfill the prompt and, if desired, execute that operation on your behalf.

 ## Features